Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - Why would that matter?
 Because memes denote territories.
 	- You most apparently see parallels in propaganda used to indoctrinate the masses, aka noetic territorialisation.
 	- Intention thus matters.
 As does the algorythm.
-	- The generality or the specifity of the meme matters as the scope denotes the in and the out group
+	- The generality or the specifity of the meme matters as the scope denotes boundaries of the territory; or the in/out group border.
+- Accepting memes and progaganda as a given, it stands to reason that they should be considered
 - How can memes be used with measure and appropriation?